VorobeiIvan/goit-pythonweb-hw-10/docs/contacts/update.rst

    :status 200: Contact updated successfully
    :status 401: Not authenticated
+   :status 403: Forbidden (if the user does not have access to the contact)
    :status 404: Contact not found
    :status 422: Validation error

    **Example Request:**
    .. code-block:: http

       PUT /contacts/1
       Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9...
       Content-Type: application/json